backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/CloudWatch.md

 - We can create custom dashboards for quick access to key metrics and alarms.
 - **Dashboards are global**.
 - Dashboards can include graphs from **different AWS accounts and regions**
+	- This can be done by creating a *cross-account cross-Region dashboards*, which summarise your CloudWatch data from multiple AWS accounts and multiple Regions into one dashboard.
 - Dashboards **can be shared with people who don't have an AWS account** (public, email address, 3rd party SO provider through Amazon Cognito)
 - Pricing:
     -   **3 dashboards** (up to 50 metrics) for **free**